IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 22-users_and_homes contain script for to display all user
 $ 100-empty_cask contain script to display empty files
 $ 101-gifs contain script for gifs
 $ 102-acrostic contain script for acrostic
+$ 103-the_biggest_fan contain script